While the South Coast might be on everybody’s mind for a summer getaway, sometimes it pays to look in the other direction and head for the mountains.

 The only things to bring are shampoo and soap, food, ice and firewood.

-Rates are from $265 per night and there is a minimum stay of two nights.
 To learn more got to the NPWS website.